ppizarror/PyDetex/README.rst

 Introduction
 ------------

-PyDetex is a Python application that transforms LaTeX code to plain text.
+PyDetex is a Python application that transforms LaTeX code into plain text.
 It has multiple language support (15+), detects repeated words, offers a dictionary (synonyms, antonyms, definitions), and many things more to come!